-- interactions with customers and retailers, and associated rights, obligations and consumer protection measures
+- interactions with customers and retailers, including rights, obligations and consumer protection

 - retailer authorisations (previously jurisdictionally licensed)

-Under the NECF, the Australian Energy Regulator (AER) takes over the responsibility for regulating energy retailers from the ACT Independent Competition and Regulatory Commission (ICRC).
-The AER will also administer an energy price comparison service for consumers.
+Under the NECF, the Australian Energy Regulator is responsible for regulating energy retailers and administering a service that compares energy prices for consumers.

-The NECF regulates the sale and supply of energy through a set of national rules.
-The Australian Energy Market Commission (AEMC) [LINK] is the responsible rule making body for these set of national retail rules.
+The NECF regulates the sale and supply of energy through the national retail rules created by the Australian Energy Market Commission.

 - National Energy Retail Regulations

 - amendments and additions to rules made under the National Electricity Law amendments and additions to the rules under the National Gas Law.